-If you are an advertiser you may be limited on direct VR ads beyond Facebook, so your budget should reflect that as content is often limited in quality and playback.
-Instead, perhaps look at telling a brand story to further engage your audience with that you do, help drive a narrative and leave the audience more informed and enlightened about what you do.
+If you are an advertiser you may be limited on direct VR ads beyond Facebook, so your budget should reflect that, as content is often limited in quality and playback.
+Instead, perhaps look at telling a brand story to further engage your audience, help drive a narrative and leave the audience more informed and enlightened about what you do.

 There are a lot more options, and ideally, you will want to keep all the doors open.
-Look at both headset as well and Dome and Planetarium distribution points.
+Look at both headset as well as Dome and Planetarium distribution points.

 Then there is the shared experiences, group VR settings where all audience members present watch the same piece, at the same time.
 These do continue to grow in popularity and as VR begins to find its footing, location based VR will look to license content for these types of experiences.
 This could either be via headsets or Domes and Planetariums and the market looks to be adopting both.
 Sales here will depend on the subject matter, audience and intended place of presentation.